Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 Not time?
 What did that mean?

-“You mean your leave isn’t over?” she tried to get him to clarify.
+“You mean your leave isn’t over?”

-Two years later, he’d returned home to Swan Harbor, and she’d hoped for another chance.
+Two years later, he’d returned to Swan Harbor, and she’d hoped for another chance.
 However, he’d found out what she’d done, and instead of putting a ring on her finger, he’d gone back to Virginia and the Navy.

 Yet, with the war still being fought, he was home.
 Why?